 Sahlgrenska University Hospital

-I had the opportunity to be present during a robotic surgery conducted at Sahlgrenska University Hospital in Sweden a couple of weeks back and I must admit it was impressing!
+I had the opportunity to be present during a robotic surgery conducted at Sahlgrenska University Hospital in Sweden a couple of weeks back and I must admit it was impressive!
 The surgeon controlled the “arms” of the robot from a Virtual Reality console in a hut in the corner of the room whilst speaking into a microphone.
-The loudspeaker was placed on the upper part of the robot with the direction towards the rest of the team.
+The loudspeaker was placed on the upper part of the robot with the direction toward the rest of the team.

 The sound environment